UVA-DSI/draft-online-bootcamp/module-1-How-Computers-Work/README.md

 ## Objective
 * Select the appropriate computational/programming resource to do the task at hand.
+* Research documentation on your own as a first line of action.

 ## Readings & Resources
 * Last Year's Bootcamp: https://github.com/UVA-DSI/2018-bootcamp